eVisualUser/Return-To-Zero/README.md

 The ; make seperate the actions or conditions.
 Each data must end by a ';'.

-Take a look in the wiki for tha actions and conditions.
+Take a look in the wiki for the actions and conditions.

-# Code Rules

-Variables: snake_case
-Structures && Enum: CamelCase